29 DIY Toothache Remedies to Try at Home

 23. Vanilla Extract

-Vanilla extract is a proven antioxidant, meaning that it can help facilitate the healing process.
-It also contains alcohol, which is known for being a natural pain reliever.
-For quick relief, place 2 to 3 drops of vanilla extract directly onto your sore tooth.
+Vanilla extract contains alcohol, a natural pain reliever.
+For quick relief, place two to three drops of vanilla extract directly onto your sore tooth.

 Slice up a fresh, chilled cucumber and place one of the pieces right on your tooth to give yourself some relief.
 You can also make a paste by mashing up the cucumber and mixing it with rock salt.
 Apply the paste to your affected tooth.